liuchibing/soundpicture/README.md

 # Soundpicture.py

 Convert a picture to a piece of audio, whose spectrum is the picture.
+This tool requires numpy, scipy and pillow installed.

 ## Command-line usage